The RBA cash rate explained: How it affects you

 The Reserve Bank of Australia (RBA) takes charge of making monetary policy and maintaining strength in the financial institutions in Australia.
 Australia's central bank meets throughout the year to discuss economic growth indicators that influence the banking system in the Australian economy - one of these is the ‘official cash rate’, also known as OCR.

-What is the Official Cash Rate?
+What is the official cash rate?

 The official cash rate is Australia's official interest rate charged on unsecured overnight loans between banks.
 In simple terms, it's how much it costs banks to borrow from each other.